-Unfortunately, there are no camping or accommodation options inside the National Park itself, so your best bet is to head to the coastal town of Kalbarri, just 35 km (30 minutes drive) west of the Skywalk.
+Unfortunately, there are no camping or accommodation options inside the National Park itself, so your best bet is to head to the coastal town of Kalbarri located just 35 km (30 minutes drive) west of the national park.

-Here in Kalbarri, there are numerous accommodations to choose from, including caravan parks, motels, hotels, and apartments.
+There are numerous accommodations to choose from including caravan parks, motels, hotels, and apartments.

 See the list of Kalbarri accommodations below that I personally recommend.

 MID-RANGE: KALBARRI PALM RESORT

 FOR ALL OTHER PLACES TO STAY IN KALBARRI, SEARCH ON BOOKING.COM

 WHAT TO PACK FOR WESTERN AUSTRALIA

 When visiting WA, here is a list of items I highly recommend bringing with you:

 Keep your cash and other valuables safe with this anti-theft hidden money wallet!